Rate this article

 Engagement and retargeting

-Re-engaging abandoned carts and activating the buying potential of existing customers is paramount for sustainable business growth.
-The triple power of artificial intelligence, predictive analytics, and seamless cross-channel integration can significantly enhance your retargeting efforts and revive down-trending leads.
-Here’s how high-performing ecommerce brands pull it off:
+Re-engaging abandoned carts and activating the buying potential of existing customers is paramount for sustainable ecommerce business growth.
+Here’s how high-performing ecommerce brands use the triple power of artificial intelligence, predictive analytics, and seamless cross-channel integration:

 • Offering well-timed price incentives, such as exit pop-ups or cart abandonment emails, to recover potential sales.